Thereianthus bulbiferus

-Thereianthus bulbiferus is a perennial flowering plant and geophyte belonging to the genus Thereianthus and is part of the fynbos and renosterveld.
+Thereianthus bulbiferus is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos and renosterveld.
 The species is endemic to the Western Cape and occurs from Piketberg to Gouda and Paarl.
 The plant has lost 70% of its habitat to crop cultivation, urban development and uncontrolled fires, the plant requires fire to flower.